Matsuyama Castle 松山城

 A gateway to the city's history

-Matsuyama Castle has numerous buildings, unlike many other Japanese castles.
+Matsuyama Castle has numerous historical buildings, unlike many other Japanese castles.
 Throughout the various wings of the castle you can see exhibits on weaponry, haiku poetry, traditional construction methods, and more.